johngage/tlpf-1/content/post/tlpf-gets-another-opportunity-to-present-a-refugee-team-in-2020/index.md

 ---
 ![](https://web.archive.org/web/20181118164522im_/http://teglapeacefoundation.org/wp-content/uploads/2018/10/5-800x600.jpg)

-Tegla Loroupe Peace Foundation will have yet another opportunity to present  a refugee team in the 2020 Olympics which will be held in Tokyo Japan
+Tegla Loroupe Peace Foundation will have yet another opportunity to present athletes for the Olympic Refugee Team for the 2020 Olympics to be held in Tokyo, Japan.

 The International Olympic Committee President Thomas Bach has approved the participation of the Refugee Olympic team in the event.